Your insurance cover needs

 Having the right type of insurance and the right level of insurance cover is an important part of planning for the future and protecting the finances of yourself and your family.
 While people insure their car and home, when it comes to personal insurance many people are under-insured.
 Think about how you or your family might cope financially if you were not able to work either temporarily or even permanently due to illness or injury or in the event of your death.

-Unitised cover reduces with age and reduces significantly after the age of 40.
-To see what the rates are, refer to the Amount of Default Cover table in our Insurance Guide.
+Default Cover reduces with age and reduces significantly after the age of 40.
+To see what the rates are, refer to the table in our Insurance Guide.

 Insurance rates tables

 We’ve worked with our insurer to keep our rates competitive, look at our insurance rates tables to find your rate.
 These rates are effective from 14 October 2020.

 You can apply to increase your Default Cover up to a certain limit, as long as you do it within 120 days of joining us and you meet certain conditions including your super account receiving at least one employer contribution.
 You must have completed the New Member Offer application and submitted it to us within 60 days of your first employer contribution.
 You can't apply for New Member Offer cover if you don’t have Default Cover.